Ace my nursing papers

 According to the World Health Organization, life expectancy in the USA has increased significantly, and projections suggest that by 2100, life expectancy will increase to 88.78 years, leading to more elderly individuals with cognitive problems (“Ghe: Life Expectancy”).
 The increase will significantly impact the healthcare system, as the number of older adults with cognitive problems will increase.
 Cognitive issues can range from mild cognitive impairment to more severe forms of dementia.

-As people age, they become more susceptible to cognitive decline due to brain structure and function changes.
-This decline can lead to various adverse outcomes, including reduced quality of life, loss of independence, and increased healthcare costs.
-Therefore, finding effective ways to prevent or slow down cognitive decline in older adults is essential for maintaining their physical and mental health and reducing healthcare costs.
+As people age, they become more susceptible to cognitive decline due to changes in brain structure and function.
+This decline can result in various negative outcomes, including diminished quality of life, loss of independence, and increased healthcare expenses.
+One of the most serious consequences is the elevated risk of incident Alzheimer disease, which poses a significant threat to aging populations.

 With medical and technological developments, life expectancy has increased, and cognitive illnesses and degeneration have become the main problem faced by the elderly, preventing them from remaining part of society, being independent, and enjoying fulfilling lives (Schultz et al.).
 These conditions can prevent seniors from staying independent and enjoying a fulfilling life.
 Cognitive decline is a significant factor leading to older adults’ dependency (Schultz et al.).
 Furthermore, technological advancements can leave seniors behind, which may make it difficult for them to continue functioning in society.